sabegg2/Project3/README.md

  - Rows with null values were dropped.

  - Histograms of the column data were created to check if the data had any obvious outliers or points in error.
 This revealed that the 2D anemometer data had a few data points with unrealistic temperatures (e.g. as low as -97°C and as high as 93°C, a bit extreme for even North Dakota in the winter!).
 Any rows where the temperature was outside of -30°C to 30°C were removed.
-Neither the 3D anemometer data nor the NAM data had temperatures outside of this range.
+The 3D anemometer did not record temperatures outside of this range.

 - The measurements from the anemometers are in five-second intervals.
 An individual measurement is an internal computation from several data points taken over the preceding five seconds.
 This number is given in the “n_pts” column.
 A typical measurement from the 3D anemometer is computed from about 100 individual data points while a typical measurement from the 2D anemometer is computed from about 25 individual data points.
 The histograms indicated that some measurements had just a couple of data points contributing to the measurement.
 Any rows where the number of internal data points was less than five were removed.